 Overland Elementary School views family engagement as a critical component of student success.
-As such, Overland Leadership has embarked upon providing activities that improve family engagement and participation in our students' educational and social development.
-Historically, Overland has hosted monthly Title I and Title III parent information nights.
+As such, Overland Leadership continually provides activities that improve family engagement and participation in our students' educational and social development.
+Historically, Overland has also hosted monthly Title I and Title III parent information nights.
 Parent/Teacher Conferences are scheduled twice per year; Individualized Education Program meetings with families are held at least once per school year.
 Parent/Teacher Organization meetings occur once per month.
 However, stakeholder involvement generally remains slight for PTO activities other than the Carnival.
 In an effort to improve stakeholder participation and involvement in school activities, signs have been created, and placed strategically outside of the building to encourage parent attendance at Parent/Teacher Organization meetings.
 One night per school quarter, Overland Leadership plans a Family Night, where stakeholders are encouraged to return to the school in the evening to enjoy a light meal and engage in educationally relevant, themed activities.
 Additionally, Overland Elementary has formed educational partnerships with local businesses, and as a result Overland students have participated in presentations about geology, natural gas, and science.
 For each of these planned Family Night activities, students receive books, science experiments, or math games that they may keep and take home.
 As a result of Overland's efforts to improve stakeholder engagement, participation rates in each activity have steadily increased.
-Last year Overland added a Social Studies night.
-Families came and enjoyed a variety of foods, arts, crafts, and fun.
-Again, each Family Night, families leave with something they can use at home to support their child's education.